Car crashes into Monroe County church

-STROUDSBURG, Pa. - It was a quiet Sunday morning at a Stroudsburg church until a car came crashing through it.
+STROUDSBURG, Pa. - It was a quiet Sunday morning at a Stroudsburg church until a car came crashing through the building.
 It happened in an area that normally would have been filled with worshippers.

 "When I heard it was the church, I was like oh please don't let there have services going on," said Lauren Peterson, executive director of Women's Resources of Monroe County.